Skip to content

 • Ownership

-• Ownership of provided instances is not transferred to Wireup.
-You are responsible for cleanup of those objects if needed.
-Wireup will not attempt to close or clean them up when the scope exits.
+• Ownership of provided instances remains with whoever created them.
+The new scope will not attempt to close or clean them up when it exits.

 Next Steps